 - Meat stew with root vegetables and steamed broccoli.

-- Stir-fry meat and vegetables seasoned with Balsamic vinegar/ soya sauce/ mirin served on bean pasta/ black rice noodles/ soba noodles.
+- Stir-fry meat or tofu and vegetables seasoned with Balsamic vinegar/ soya sauce/ mirin served on bean pasta/ black rice noodles/ soba noodles.

 - All in one salad of veg + protein + left-over grain like quinoa/ millet/ brown rice.